 Image shown above is in low-resolution form.

-Some of the perspectives on the buildings sometimes seem uncomfortable on the eye, but I didn't correct them, as I decided this adds to the weird randomness of the scene.This print is issued as a limited edition of 50.
+The print is issued as a limited edition of 50.
 Once the edition is complete, the image will not be reproduced again in this size or presentation.

 Image shown above is in low-resolution form.